DEV-D-GR8/FlappyBirdAI/README.md

 Moreover I would like to work on the UI of the game.

 # Video Demonstration
-Watch this video to see the model being trained and then being implemented to drive the car:- https://youtu.be/xxg-3QwgJwA
+Watch this video to see the model being trained and then being implemented to play the game:- https://youtu.be/xxg-3QwgJwA